Professional Experience

 - State Certified Court Evaluator, Counsel for Alleged Incapacitated Persons and Guardian for Incapacitated Persons

-- Long Island Business News “40 Under Forty” Award (Rising Stars in Business) 2021
+- Long Island Business News “40 Under Forty” Award (Rising Stars in Business): 2021

 - Who’s Who in Healthcare Law